MattHDwyer/Find-A-Tradie.com/README.md

 Styling language: Pure CSS and CSS Library bootscrap.
 A payment system: Stripe

-* Detail any third party services that your App will use.
+<h4> Detail any third party services that your App will use. </h4>

-AWS for storing the photos
+    * AWS for storing the photos
-Stripe to manage the payment windows
+    * Stripe to manage the payment windows
-Google Map/Earth API to provide the address/location information
+    * GeoCoder Gem: Utilises the Google Map/Earth API to provide the address/location information

-* Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).
+<h4> Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb). </h4>

-Essentially, our purpose is to have a more user friendly version of yellow pages that focuses on the trademen industry.
+Essentially, our purpose is to have a more user friendly version of yellow pages that focuses on the tradesmen industry.
 Therefore, site like Yellow Pages or Yelps will be definitely similar but much more complex than our site.
+Our site aims to be more simplistic than these sites and aims to have more of a user feedback than these sites may have.

-* Discuss the database relations to be implemented.
+<h4> Discuss the database relations to be implemented. </h4>

-TBD
+** insert screenshot of ERD

-* Describe your project’s models in terms of the relationships (active record associations) they have with each other.
+<h4> Describe your project’s models in terms of the relationships (active record associations) they have with each other. </h4>

-TBD
+** insert picture of ERD **

-* Provide your database schema design.
+<h4> Provide your database schema design. </h4>

 Pic

-* Provide User stories for your App.
+<h4> Provide User stories for your App. </h4>

 A visitor wants to look for a plumber to fix leakage problem of his sink tap.
 He comes to our site and enter his home location and quickly do a search.
 He finds a list of 100 plumbers within 10 km of his home.
 Then he narrows down the distance to 5km and sorts the lists based on the average rating of the business and finds the photos of that plumber's past projects.
 He carefully reads the comments left by other customer of that tradie.
 After he feels confident, he calls that tradie, arrange a job to him.